 NIL – Nanoimprint Lithography

 Nanoimprint Lithography (NIL) is a popular approach to make disposable microfluidic devices at low numbers.
-The GeSiM micro-contact printer has to be supplied with a curable photopolymer as well as with the printing substrate.
+The GeSiM microcontact printers have to be supplied with a curable photopolymer as well as with the printing substrate.

 First, the target surface has to be coated with an appropriated material, e.g. a liquid, UV-hardened, polymer.
 Then, instead of transferring an ink, the elevated patterns of the PDMS stamp shape their reverse image into a homogeneous layer on the stamp target. µCP6.1 is capable of lining up several prints step-by-step without any spacing in between.